 Building Safety Month unites industries, associations, academia, and government under a common goal to protect the public by creating a safe and resilient built environment.

-The Building Safety Month campaign is supported by four core themes that will be highlighted throughout the month, including:
+The Building Safety Month campaign is supported by core themes that will be highlighted throughout the month, including:

 Building Safety Month is presented by the International Code Council (ICC), a nonprofit association that is focused on building safety worldwide.
 The ICC provides a wide range of building safety solutions and develops model codes and standards used worldwide to construct safe, sustainable, affordable, and resilient structures.